brouberol/mojo/README.md

 ## Mojo: Mozilla Jobs

-Get notified by email when a new position of interest open at Mozilla.
+Get notified by email when new positions of interest open up at Mozilla.

 This script scrapes job offers details from the [Mozilla career page](http://careers.mozilla.org/en-US/listings), and alerts by email you when a new position opens.